-Bob Dylan and The Beatles were allies during the bombardment of fame that the two experienced around the release of their music—but this didn’t stop Dylan from giving his honest appraisal on their body of work.
-It wasn’t always positive, with him going as far to name two tracks by The Fab Four as ‘cop-outs’.
+Bob Dylan and The Beatles were allies during the bombardment of fame that the two experienced around the release of their music.
+While the group had met Dylan early on in their career and certainly found inspiration in his personal lyrical style.
+But this didn’t stop Dylan from giving his honest appraisal on their body of work, especially when he didn’t think it met the band’s standards.

-The interview is a fascinating insight into Dylan’s mind at that time and, more specifically, how he didn’t feel accepted by the masses like The Beatles were.
 It’s a fact that has been true for the whole of his career despite being one of the most acclaimed and revered artists of all time.
-Dylan has always been on the outside looking in, which is strangely part of his charm.
+Dylan has always been on the outside of the establishment looking in, which is strangely part of his charm.

 The freewheelin’ Dylan starts off his tirade against the Liverpool band by remarking: “I’m not gonna be accepted, but I would like to be accepted by the Hogtown Dispatch literary crowd who wear violets in their crotch and make sure they get all the movie and TV reviews and also write about all the ladies’ auxiliary meetings and the PTA gatherings, you know all in the same column.
 I would like to be accepted by them people.
 But I don’t think I’m ever going to be, whereas The Beatles have been.”

-The interviewer then probed Dylan on his comments about The Beatles, a subject to guarantee readers at the time, to which he replied: “I’m just saying The Beatles have arrived, right?
+The interviewer, seizing his opportunity to put two of the decade’s biggest stars in the same story, then probed Dylan on his comments about The Beatles, to which he replied: “I’m just saying The Beatles have arrived, right?
 In all music forms, whether Stravinsky or Leopold Jake the Second, who plays in the Five Spot, the Black Muslim Twins, or whatever.”

 He added: “The Beatles are accepted, and you’ve got to accept them for what they do.
 They play songs like ‘Michelle’ and ‘Yesterday’, a lot of smoothness there,” sneers Dylan with a glint in his eye.
 Perhaps he knew the potential the band had or perhaps he was just eating sour grapes, but Dylan didn’t hold back.

-The singer continued, metaphorically gesturing to the plethora of American music of the past: “If you go into the library of Congress, you can find a lot better than that.”
+The singer continued, metaphorically gesturing to the plethora of American music of the past and their perennially overlooked status: “If you go into the library of Congress, you can find a lot better than that.”
 He then concluded his attack with this vicious line: “There are millions of songs like ‘Yesterday’ and ‘Michelle’ written in Tin Pan Alley.”